jh1993/Bugfixes/README.txt

 - Furnace hounds summoned by Furnace shrine now have their aura radii benefit from radius bonuses.
 - War banners now restore gate timers properly if they're deleted without triggering death events.
 - War banners now increase and decrease gate timers properly if there are more than 7 of them in one realm.
+- Buffs no longer subscribe their event triggers twice.
+This matters for my No More Scams mod.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.